icon

 What is a hyperscaler cloud?

 Cloud computing has become an integral part of the modern digital landscape—it is estimated that by 2025, 85% of businesses will be cloud-first, meaning they utilize cloud computing as their primary infrastructure.
 Alongside this growth in cloud adoption has come an increase in the number of cloud providers businesses and developers today have to choose from.
 Despite this proliferation of cloud providers, so-called hyperscaler clouds, which boast a vast network of data centers and a wide range of services, still dominate the cloud market.
-Hyperscale providers include the “big three”— Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP)—which combined, control an estimated 65% of the cloud market.
+Hyperscale providers include the “big three”— Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP)—which, combined, control an estimated 65% of the cloud market.

-While many cloud users may default to using the well-known hyperscaler clouds, there are numerous other cloud providers which cater to specific markets, industries, and regions, collectively offering a diverse array of cloud services to meet the varied needs of users worldwide.
+While many cloud users may default to using the well-known hyperscaler clouds, there are numerous other cloud providers that cater to specific markets, industries, and regions, collectively offering a diverse array of cloud services to meet the varied needs of users worldwide.
 Smaller, specialized cloud providers can excel in niche industries, offering tailored solutions and personalized support that hyperscalers might not prioritize due to their vast scale.

-These providers may also offer more cost-effective options for businesses with smaller workloads, enabling budget-conscious organizations to optimize their cloud spending effectively.
+These providers may also offer more cost-effective options for businesses with smaller workloads, enabling budget-conscious organizations to achieve cloud cost optimization.
 In this post, we’ll explain what a hyperscaler cloud is, what the benefits and challenges of using a hyperscaler cloud are, and how to consider alternative clouds for your business.

-Looking for an alternative to hyperscaler clouds?
-DigitalOcean’s comprehensive cloud solutions cater to the needs of SMBs and developers, with low pricing and an easy-to-use platform.
-Try it yourself when you sign up today!
+💡Looking for an alternative to hyperscaler clouds?
+DigitalOcean’s cloud products cater to the needs of developers with a transparent pricing model and an easy-to-use platform.

 What is a hyperscaler cloud?

 A hyperscaler cloud is a cloud service provider which has a large network of data centers and a wide range of services that can support the needs of enterprise applications with massive user bases.
-Hyperscaler clouds dominate the cloud market, and are typically offered by technology companies such as Amazon, Google, and Microsoft which have a number of other technology services in addition to their cloud infrastructure services.
-While both public and private hyperscalers exist, in this article we’ll focus on public providers.
+Hyperscaler clouds dominate the cloud market, and are typically offered by technology companies such as Amazon, Google, and Microsoft, which have a number of other technology services in addition to their cloud infrastructure services.
+While both public and private cloud hyperscalers exist, in this article we’ll focus on public providers.

 Public hyperscalers

 Public hyperscalers are cloud computing platforms that are offered to the general public.
 They are owned and operated by large companies, such as Amazon, Microsoft, and Google.
+Here are six widely used public hyperscalers:

 Amazon Web Services (AWS)